CitruXonve/devblog/source/_posts/Post-interview-insights-in-2025.md

 #### Intuitive Solution

-It's easier to come up with, but results in too many edge cases to be taken care of, so as to be difficult to complete in a timely manner during an interview.
+Used in the original interview - it's easier to come up with, but results in too many edge cases to be taken care of, so as to be difficult to complete in a timely manner during an interview.

 ```python
 class Solution: